ms-iot/content/win10/SetupRPI.md

 			and navigate to the folder containing your local flash.ffu.
 		</li>
         <li>
             <b>Find the disk number</b> that your SD card is on your computer.
 This will be used when the image is applied in the next step.
-To do this, you can use the diskpart utility.
+To do this, you can use the <b>diskpart</b> utility.
 Run the following commands:<br />
             <kbd>diskpart</kbd><br />
             <kbd>list disk</kbd><br />
             <kbd>exit</kbd>
 			<img  src="{{site.baseurl}}/images/SetupRPI/diskpart.png">
         </li>
         <li>
-            Using the admininistrator command prompt, apply the image to your SD card by running the following command (be sure to replace PhysicalDriveN with the value you found in the previous step, for example, if your SD card is disk number 3, use <kbd>/ApplyDrive:\\.\PhysicalDrive3</kbd> below):<br />
+            Using the administrator command prompt, apply the image to your SD card by running the following command (be sure to replace PhysicalDriveN with the value you found in the previous step, for example, if your SD card is disk number 3, use <kbd>/ApplyDrive:\\.\PhysicalDrive3</kbd> below):<br />
             <kbd>dism.exe /Apply-Image /ImageFile:<fullpath>flash.ffu /ApplyDrive:\\.\PhysicalDriveN /SkipPlatformCheck</fullpath></kbd>

 			<img  src="{{site.baseurl}}/images/SetupRPI/applyDrive.png">